MargaretAN9/GSOC-2019/ImageSequencerUserManual.md

 Figure 1 Public Lab Image Sequencer coordinate matrix

 ## Processing Environment:
+Image Sequencer modules are designed to be run either in the browser or in a Node.js environment.

 *(What is the processing environment ???)*
 *(processing time vs file size)*

 ## Contributions:
+Image Sequencer is an open source tool and is happily accepting contributions for improvement.
+See https://github.com/publiclab/image-sequencer/blob/main/CONTRIBUTING.md for more information.
+If you find a bug please list it here a https://github.com/publiclab/image-sequencer/issues/new, and help us develop Image Sequencer by opening an issue!

 ## Image Modules: